beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 ## Publishing files and changes

-When you're ready to share the files, click "Publish."
+When you're ready to share your files, click "Publish."

-Even if somebody has the URL of your site, they won't be able to access the files until you "publish" them.
-That's so you can review your changes first.
+Even if somebody has the URL of your site, they won't be able to access the updates to your files until you "publish" them.
+This gives you the opportunity to review your changes before they're public.

 <figure>
   <img class="screenshot" src="/img/docs/tour-new-site-publish3.png"/>
   <figcaption class="thick">
-    When you're ready to share, click "Publish"
+    When you're ready to share, click "Publish changes"
   </figcaption>
 </figure>